-1.00 Applied Strings
+Applied Strings

-This course offers a one half-hour lesson of private instruction per week, with a minimum of 30 minutes of practice per day.
+This course offers one half-hour lesson of private instruction on strings per week, with a minimum of 30 minutes of practice required per day.
 The goal is the development of both fundamental and advanced instrumental techniques.
-The presentation of the standard repertoire for the specific instrument is required.
+The presentation of the standard repertoire for strings is required.
 Music majors may earn a maximum credit of 8 semester hours.